-When it comes to retirement hotspots, many of South Carolina's best vacation destinations also make for great places to retire.
-That's why South Carolina has become "Destination: Retirement" for so many former visitors.
+When it comes to retirement hotspots, many of South Carolina's most popular vacation destinations also make for great places to retire.
+That's why South Carolina has become "Destination: Retirement" for so many visitors.

-These new South Carolina residents who were once happy visitors are nearing semi-retirement or retirement—or they've already retired to the good life in the Palmetto State.
-Mason has dubbed visitors who are potential retirees as Turbo-Tourists, in that they are planning relocation, second homes and new businesses while visiting more often than typical tourists.
-It’s obvious that what these new residents enjoyed about the state when they were younger brings them back for good.
+Once happy vacationers, these new South Carolina residents are nearing semi-retirement or retirement or they've already retired to the good life in the Palmetto State.
+What they enjoyed about the state when they were younger brings them back for good.
 Quite simply, South Carolina is a playground for the young and the young at heart.

-Retiring to the good life in a sunny destination used to mean golf and more golf for many, but there's so much more than world-class weather and golf driving people to retire in South Carolina.
-Whether it's other recreational activities such as tennis, hiking, biking, boating and water activities—or plenty of culture and history awaiting discovery and exploration—there are as many reasons to retire to South Carolina as there are to visit the state.
+For many, retiring to the good life in a sunny destination used to mean golf and more golf.
+But there's so much more than world-class weather and fine fairways driving people to retire in South Carolina.
+Whether it's other recreational activities, such as tennis, hiking, biking, boating and water activities, or the culture and history awaiting discovery, there are as many reasons to retire to South Carolina as there are to visit the state.

-According to Dr. Simon Hudson, Director of the Center of Economic Excellence in Tourism and Economic Development at the University of South Carolina and co-author of the study "Attracting Retirees to South Carolina," the Palmetto State consistently ranks highly in studies of retirees.
-Accolades include a top-10 tax-friendly state in Kiplinger studies (the state doesn't tax Social Security benefits and provides a generous retirement-income deduction when calculating state income tax) and a number seven retiree ranking with WalletHub, which used 31 metrics for quality of life, health care and affordability to find top states for retirement.
+According to Dr. Simon Hudson, Director of the Center of Economic Excellence in Tourism and Economic Development at the University of South Carolina and co-author of the study "Attracting Retirees to South Carolina," the Palmetto State consistently ranks high with retirees.
+Accolades include a Top 10 Tax-friendly State ranking in Kiplinger (the state doesn't tax Social Security benefits and provides a generous retirement income deduction when calculating state income tax) and a No. 7 retiree ranking with WalletHub, which used 31 metrics for quality of life, health care and affordability to find top states for retirement.

-In the Upstate, Greenville remains on the bucket lists of many potential and repeat visitors.
-But the Greenville area is obviously on many potential retiree's lists as well with new condominiums and revitalized neighborhoods attracting many retirees choosing to live in or near the city's vibrant and revitalized downtown.
+In the Upstate, Greenville is on many potential retiree's lists with new condominiums and revitalized neighborhoods attracting those who choose to live in or near the city's vibrant and revitalized downtown.

-Farther afield in all directions, lots of lakes, foothills, mountain vistas and friendly small towns mean the rest of the Upcountry is also seeing an uptick in tourists and retirees including Spartanburg, Clemson and several communities along the meandering Cherokee Foothills National Scenic Byway.
-Just like the rest of the state, there’s something for anyone looking to become one of those many visitors who becomes a South Carolina resident as part of Destination: Retirement.
+Farther afield in all directions, lots of lakes, mountain vistas and friendly small towns mean the rest of the Upcountry is also seeing an uptick in tourists and retirees.
+Among the most popuular are Spartanburg, Clemson and several communities along the meandering Cherokee Foothills National Scenic Byway.

 Cost of living, favorable tax laws for seniors, moderate climate and opportunities for an active lifestyle put South Carolina on many "top" lists.

-Southern Living Making its list of Best Places to Retire in the South are Bluffton and Charleston, and making its list of Best Small Towns in the South for Retirement are Pawleys Island and Summerville.
+Making Southern Living's list of Best Places to Retire in the South are Bluffton and Charleston.
+Its list of Best Small Towns in the South for Retirement include Pawleys Island and Summerville.

-U.S. News & World Report South Carolina made its list of Top 10 Retirement Spots with Year-Round Nice Weather.
+U.S. News & World Report included South Carolina in its list of Top 10 Retirement Spots for its year-round nice weather.